-Since I graduated from a BSc in Biological Sciences, I have been wandering through lands not usually explored in one’s journey as a scientist.
-Nevertheless, I jumped the fence to ask myself “What is Ecology, really?”.
+Since I graduated from a BSc in Biological Sciences, I have been wandering through lands not usually explored in one’s journey as a scientist, and asking myself: “What is Ecology, really?”.

 Encounters within a meshwork of human beings from the past and present, spread over wide fruitful fields allowed me to harvest a diversity of answers to this question.

 From the peace activist, educator, pilgrim and friend Satish Kumar, I learned to go to the root of words.
-We shared moments at Schumacher College and other inspiring locations, and I had the privilege of hearing him many times teaching that ecology comes from the junction of two greek words, Oikos which means home and Logos or knowledge.
-How many of us are told during our formal education years that ecology is to know your home?
+We shared moments at Schumacher College and other inspiring locations, where I had the privilege of hearing his teachings.
+Ecology comes from the junction of two greek words, Oikos which means home and Logos or knowledge.
+How many of us are told during our formal education years that ecology is to “know your home”?

-The Earth is not often admired as home of all earthlings in our western culture.
-After a Holistic Science masters at Schumacher, I understood that science is capable of returning us to a sense of wonder and reverence for the natural world, a need which the catholic priest Thomas Berry has so vividly expressed.
+After a Holistic Science masters at Schumacher, I understood that science is capable of returning us to a sense of wonder and reverence for the natural world, a need which Thomas Berry has so vividly expressed.
 However, science alone is not enough.
 My ecology courses taken at prestigious universities taught mostly dry methodologies in an unattractive way.
 Academic ecology neither guided me through the challenges of being alive at this point in time, nor dared to touch ethical inquiries.

 By reflecting on my previous “knowledge of the home”, I noticed the responsibility of belonging to a highly interconnected world.
 Equally responsible was myself for propagating an ancient understanding of humans as one amongst uncountable threads in the web of life.